oncody/civ-board-game-2010/README.md

     * Gain 1 additional culture if your city is a metropolis
     * Gain 1 additional culture for each culture token in your outskirts that are not blockaded by an enemy army or scout figure
         * All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though)

+1. Harvest a single resource in your city’s outskirts (if the market has a corresponding token available)

+1. Start a building program
+    * Place a building program marker on the city
+    * Max 1 building program marker on a city
+    * The next time this city spends production, double the production generated and remove the token

 ## Movement Phase
 * Friendly figures may pass through, but they cannot end their movement in a city center
 * Starting travel speed for army and scout figures is 2